mazaoshe/shutter-coach/content/posts/go-testing-basics.md

 ---
-title: "Go Testing Basics"
+title: "Golang Testing Basics"
-description: "Learn how to write tests in Go using the testing package, including table-driven tests and benchmarking."
+description: "Learn how to write tests in Golang using the testing package, including table-driven tests and benchmarking with practical Go code examples."
 date: 2025-08-17T15:00:00+08:00
 draft: false
 categories: ["Testing"]